Ulises-Rosas/Seq-check/README.md

 # Seq-check

 Find specific sequences between reads from a fastq file can help us to detect possible sources of contamination after sequence retrieving (e.g. fastq files).
-Obtaing the presence of abundant short squences on early analyses accelerates dessisions towards another procedures.
+Obtaing the presence of abundant short squences (e.g. primers from amplicon sequencing) on early analyses accelerates dessisions towards another procedures.
 A simple bash script is presented in order to quickly earn insights about possible over-represented sequences

 ## Usage